xfang29/ur5-kinematics-trajectory-control/README.md

 src/admittance_qp_control/results/
 ```

-### 4.8 Scope and safety note
+### 4.8 Scope and Safety Note

 These experiments are offline simulations.

 The joint-angle envelopes and velocity limits are software constraints selected for controller evaluation and stress testing.
 They are not claimed to be manufacturer-certified UR5/UR5e hardware safety limits.